newrelic/gatsby-theme-newrelic/packages/gatsby-theme-newrelic/README.md

 ### `useInstrumentedHandler`

-A hook that wraps a function handler with Tessen instrumentation.
+A hook that wraps a function handler with nrBrowserAgent instrumentation.

 ```js
 import { useInstrumentedHandler } from '@newrelic/gatsby-theme-newrelic';